How are they defined? How many people belong to them?

 Third Wave: Neo-Charismatic / Independent Charismatic (late 1970s and 1980s→)

 Fourth Wave: Is another one coming, or is it just a resurgence and advance of the first three?

-Please note that the Jesus Revolution was contemporaneous with the Charismatic Renewal.
+Also, the Jesus Revolution was contemporaneous with the Charismatic Renewal from the late 1960s and throughout the 1970s.
 The Jesus Movement was for the rootless, drifting young people, while the Charismatic Renewal was for the established, church-going, older generation.

 Numerous subcategories of the first three waves are possible.
 They all have different theological emphases, but they share in common the fullness and ongoing operation of the Spirit with power, including signs and wonders and other gifts.
 They all share in common a robust and biblical pneumatology (doctrine of the Spirit).
 They believe in the baptism with the Spirit or the “empowerment with the Spirit.”
 This experience is distinct from the born again experience or regeneration, which happens once.
 The baptism or empowerment of the Spirit can happen many times.

 Pentecostals believe that the initial baptism with the Spirit, subsequent to regeneration, must be signified by speaking in “tongues” or Spirit-inspired languages.
 The other movements believe that the baptism with the Spirit is commonly or frequently accompanied with this gift, but is not a requirement.

 Those three massive movements are growing faster than any other sector of the global church.
 In 2000 the estimated total of all three waves was over 523 million members, and it is predicted they will reach over 811 million by 2025.
 (Source: International Dictionary of Pentecostal and Charismatic Movements, rev. and expanded edition).

 However, we are now nearing 2025, and a newer 2020 report says: